steveWang/writing/income-taxes.md

 for joint filers, then there will be no impact as far as individual taxes are concerned.

+**July 2025 update: this is not quite correct.
+Filing separately may allow one or both individuals to claim the full SALT deduction, which for now has a high enough cap that it exceeds the standard deduction.
+Technically, it never captured all of the nuances, as there are situations where one spouse would have enough deductions to itemize, and the other spouse could either take the standard deduction, or file separately while also itemizing.**

 There are two further points that come to mind as I write this.

 First, filing jointly remains advantageous past the highest bracket.
-One trivial example is the case of a single working spouse, as the joint brackets are all higher than the individual brackets; this exact situation continues to apply as long as the spouse with the lower income makes no more than \$125,000 in 2024.
+One trivial example is the case of a single working spouse, as the joint brackets are all higher than the individual brackets; this exacl at situation continues to apply as long as the spouse with the lower income makes no more than \$125,000 in 2024.

 The phase-out gets rather complex, so I'd recommend plugging in numbers into a calculator if you don't fit within one of the simple cases I